Science, Art, Litt, Science based Art & Science Communication

 Everything has a natural explanation, it's just that we are still yet to understand a great many things.

-Just because we can't explain it now, doesn't mean magic becomes a better alternative.
+Just because we can't explain it now, doesn't mean magic or supernatural become better alternatives.

 One science writer says: Trial and error is the way all technology progresses most of the time.